OkayestDev/itertest/README.md

     > Adds an iteration to the currently selected test
 - generate
     > Generates plotly.js html file (path printed to console) of test iterations
-- print `<search>`
+- print `[search>]`
-    > Prints json data of all iterations matching search of the currently selected test
+    > Prints json data of all iterations matching search (prints all if no search provided) of the currently selected test
 - delete `<search>`
     > Delete all iterations matching search of the currently selected test
 - help